google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/get-started/graphicalcontent-4.md

 *VerExif's upload dialog*

 This image had quite a bit (38k!) of metadata, as you can see in the table below.
-(Note that the geolocation data is empty, probably because the US-based phone had no service at that location.)
+(Note that the geolocation data is empty, possibly because the US-based phone had no service at that location.)

 <table>